cronusinfo/gdrive-autobots/README.md

 ex `folder_path = r'F:\caferoo\202306__'`

-+ 3. run your script by calling out the script from your terminal `python3 gdrive.py` note make sure you are on the right directory
+3. run your script by calling out the script from your terminal `python3 gdrive.py` note make sure you are on the right directory

+📖 How it works